 Make sure that your velocity rules and spend limits are adequately lax, as even the most timid shoppers are prepared to open their wallets for big-ticket items.

-Hindsight is 20/20 as the saying goes, and that applies to fraud prevention.
-If you still have last year’s data at hand, you can check the transactions made on Black Friday and Cyber Monday that turned out to be chargebacks as fraud, then label them accordingly into your machine learning system.
+If you still have last year’s data at hand, you can investigate the transactions made on Black Friday and Cyber Monday that turned out to be chargebacks due to fraud, then label them accordingly on your machine learning system.

-It is worth having the ML work for you in times of increased load.
-It’s greatest advantage is that it can spot patterns that might escape analysts who are being spread thin.
+It is worth having the ML work in the background, especially at times of increased load.
+Its greatest advantage is that it can spot patterns that might escape analysts who are being spread thin.

-Your cybersecurity team should be proactively monitoring for these kinds of attacks anyway, but on the transaction management end, you should block suspicious logins and raise alerts with behaviour that’s associated with ATO’s, such as sudden password changes or changing of shipping details.
+Your cybersecurity team should be proactively monitoring for these kinds of attacks anyway, but on the transaction management end, you should block suspicious logins and raise alerts with behavior that’s associated with ATOs, such as sudden password changes or amending of shipping details.

-You should have verification policies and scripts in place to make sure that the person on the phone or in email communication is in fact who they say they are, but a quick social media lookup can help you verify their identity via checking their digital footprint.
+You should have verification policies and scripts in place to make sure that the person on the phone or in email communication is in fact who they say they are.
+A quick social media lookup can help you verify their identity via checking their digital footprint.